Ayanarmani/Apachespark_practice/README.md

-# Apachespark_practice
-Basics of apache sparks covered with Pyspark along with code
+# Apachespark practice with Pyspark
+This repository contains my practice code and projects related to Apache Spark using PySpark.
+Apache Spark is a powerful distributed data processing framework that allows you to process large-scale data efficiently.